ai/autoprefixer-rails/README.md

   - "ie 8"
 ```

-Autoprefixer will process only your CSS from `app/` and `lib/` dirs.
+Autoprefixer will process only your CSS from `app/` and `lib/` directories.

 You can inspect what properties will be changed using a Rake task: